Tribunal: Hong Kong

 The following tribunals exist within the Judiciary of the Hong Kong Special Administrative Region of the People's Republic of China: Lands, Small Claims, Labour, Obscene Articles.
-For public inquiries, commissions are set up instead, under the Commissions of Inquiry Ordinance.
+For public inquiries, commissions are set up instead under the Commissions of Inquiry Ordinance.

 India

 There are tribunals for settling various administrative and tax-related disputes, including Central Administrative Tribunal, Income Tax Appellate Tribunal, Customs, Excise and Service Tax Appellate Tribunal, National Green Tribunal, Competition Appellate Tribunal and Securities Appellate Tribunal, among others.

 The National Company Law Tribunal is a quasi-judicial body in India that adjudicates issues relating to Indian companies.

-National Company Law Appellate Tribunal was constituted under Section 410 of the Companies Act, 2013 for hearing appeals against the orders of National Company Law Tribunal, with effect from 1 June 2016.
+National Company Law Appellate Tribunal was constituted under Section 410 of the Companies Act, 2013, for hearing appeals against National Company Law Tribunal orders, effective 1 June 2016.

 In several states, Food Safety Appellate Tribunals have been created to hear appeals against orders of adjudicating officers for food safety (additional deputy commissioners).

 Armed Forces Tribunal is a military tribunal in India.
 It was established under the Armed Forces Tribunal Act, 2007.

-Permanent Lok Adalat (PUS) is a law court (also known as People's Court) and special tribunal set up in a number of districts throughout the country.
+Permanent Lok Adalat (PUS) is a law court (also known as People's Court) and special tribunal set up in some districts throughout the country.
 It has been established under the Legal Services Authorities Act, 1987.

 Ireland

 In the Republic of Ireland, tribunal popularly refers to a public inquiry established under the Tribunals of Inquiry (Evidence) Act 1921.
-The main difference between a Parliamentary Inquiry (non statutory) and a Tribunal of Inquiry in Ireland is that non-statutory inquiries are not vested with the powers, privileges, and rights of the High Court.
+The main difference between a Parliamentary Inquiry (non-statutory) and a Tribunal of Inquiry in Ireland is that non-statutory inquiries are not vested with the powers, privileges, and rights of the High Court.
 Tribunals of Inquiry are.
 Tribunals are established by resolution of the Houses of the Oireachtas to enquire into matters of urgent public importance.
-It is not a function of Tribunals to administer justice, their work is solely inquisitorial.
+It is not a function of Tribunals to administer justice; their work is solely inquisitorial.
 Tribunals are obliged to report their findings to the Oireachtas.
-They have the power to enforce the attendance and examination of witnesses and the production of documents relevant to the work in hand.
+They can enforce the attendance and examination of witnesses and produce documents relevant to the work.
 Tribunals can consist of one or more people.
-A layperson, or non-lawyer, may be the Sole member of a tribunal.
+A layperson or non-lawyer may be the Sole member of a tribunal.

 Netherlands

-Historically, in the Netherlands, before the separation of lawmaking, law enforcement, and justice duties, all sentences were delivered by a tribunal of seven schepenen, or magistrates, appointed by the local count.
-Such a tribunal was called a Vierschaar, so called for a rope—or cord—that was drawn (schaar or scheren) in a four-square dimension, wherein the judges sat on four benches.
-These benches were positioned in a square as well, with the defendant standing in the middle.
-Towns had the Vierschaar privilege to hear their own disputes.
-The Vierschaar was usually located in the town hall, and many historic town halls still have such a room, usually decorated with scenes from the Judgment of Solomon.
+Historically, before the separation of lawmaking, law enforcement, and justice duties in the Netherlands, all sentences were delivered by a tribunal of seven schepenen, or magistrates, appointed by the local count.
+Such a tribunal was called a Vierschaar, so named for a rope—or cord—drawn (schaar or scheren) in a four-square dimension, wherein the judges sat on four benches.
+These benches were also positioned in a square, with the defendant standing in the middle.
+Towns had the Vierschaar privilege to hear disputes.
+The Vierschaar was usually located in the town hall, and many historical town halls still have such a room, usually decorated with scenes from the Judgement of Solomon.